Hee-Sun/Testing/README.md

 This is for testing

-This is part of Julies talk on Decembe 2
+This is part of Julies talk.